 The Giant Lifting Adjustable Weight Bench is a high-value weight bench that offers multiple adjustment points, grippy vinyl, and a decent weight capacity at an affordable price.

 Is the Giant Lifting Adjustable Weight Bench the most budget-friendly adjustable bench out there?
 No, but sometimes it’s worth paying just a little bit more to get more out of your home gym equipment.
-With this bench, this means having a 3-foot post design for maximum stability, six back pad adjustments (from flat to 90 degrees), and three seat pad positions.
+With this bench, this means having a 3-foot post design for maximum stability, five back pad adjustments (from flat to 90 degrees), and three seat pad positions.
 It earns a 4 out of 5 for adjustability.

 The listed weight capacity is only 700 pounds, but the three-post design means it can probably withstand a little more than that.
 Giant Lifting doesn’t state what type of steel it uses, so we’re giving it a 3.5 out of 5 for durability because of the high weight limit and design.